Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 So, if you weigh 180 pounds and want to keep your muscle, you’ll have to consume 126 to 180 grams of protein a day.
 If you can't take this amount with a regular diet, you can also try protein shakes which are great for weight loss.

-Another plus point about protein is that it’s very satiating compared to other kinds of foods [5].
-So, eating a high-protein meal will not only keep you satiated for longer but also keep you from consuming unnecessary calories.
+Another plus point about protein is that it’s very satiating compared to other kinds of foods [5], so it can keep you from consuming unnecessary calories.

 2. Exercise Regularly